Jeerakadyarishtam: Ingredients, Uses, Dose & Side Effects

 Cumin or Cuminum cyminum is the main ingredient in Jeerakadyarishtam.
 It has anti-inflammatory action especially for uterine muscles.
 Other important ingredients are Illicium verum, Woodfordia fruticosa, Cyperus rotundus, Myristica fragrans, Syzygium aromaticum, Zingiber officinale, Pogostemon cablin, Trachispermum roxburghianum, Cinnamomum verum, Mesua ferrea, Elettaria cardamomum, etc.

 The main ingredient is cumin in Jeerakadyarishtam, which is digestive and carminative in action.
 Other herbs present in Jeerakadyarishtam have approximate same action as of cumin.
 Jeerakadyarishtam is very beneficial in vata and pitta disorders as it allays pain and reduces burning sensation.

 According to some modern experts, it is appetizer so it is well used in loss of appetite and other digestive problems such as indigestion or anorexia.
 Moreover, it aids in eliminations of toxins accumulated inside the body by improving liver metabolism as well as cellular metabolism.

 It has anti-inflammatory action, which is mainly on soft tissues and muscles.
 Therefore, it alleviates pain and inflammation in stomatitis.
 It also reduces inflammation of uterus and removes toxins from it.
-Therefore, Jeerakadyarishtam is recommended by most of ayurvedic physicians for post delivery care period.
+Therefore, Jeerakadyarishtam is recommended by most of the Ayurvedic physicians for post-delivery care period.
 It also provides strength to lactating women and improves breast milk production.